RajQureshi/APK-Penetration-testing-Guide/How to check insecure Firebase database.md

 5. Test Firebase Authentication: If the application is using Firebase Authentication, test it thoroughly to see if it can be bypassed or if any vulnerabilities exist.

-How check for Firebase configuration and any sensitive information being passed to the Firebase instance in an Android APK, you can follow these steps:
+How check for Firebase configuration if any sensitive information being passed to the Firebase instance in an Android APK

 1. Extract the APK file using a tool like Apktool or JADX.